 Other: NSM's other controlled premium increased in the second quarter of 2019, compared to the second quarter of 2018, driven primarily by an increase in the retail brokerage business, slightly offset by the brewery and winery business, which was placed into runoff in the first quarter of 2019.
-Although the retail brokerage business premium increased, this program generates lower commission rates than other NSM programs, resulting in flat commission and other revenues in the second quarter of 2018.
+Although the retail brokerage business premium increased, this program generates lower commission rates than other NSM programs, resulting in flat commission and other revenues in the second quarter of 2019 compared to the second quarter of 2018.
 In addition, contingent revenues were down slightly in this vertical.